 “Are ye implying that the news of my death deranged her to such an extent that she lost her reason and took ye to her bed by force?
 Because,” he went on, neatly cutting off Grey’s heated reply, “unless I’ve been seriously misled regarding your own nature, it would take substantial force to compel ye to any such action.
 Or am I wrong?”

 The eyes stayed narrow.
 Grey stared back at them.
-Then he closed his eyes briefly and rubbed both hands hard over his face, like a man waking from nightmare.
+Then he closed his own eyes briefly and rubbed both hands hard over his face, like a man waking from nightmare.
 He dropped his hands and opened his eyes again.

 “You are not misled,” he said, through clenched teeth.
 “And you are wrong.”